sassyvania/Blasphemous-Randomizer-Maptracker/README.md

 ## Notes
 1) Jibrael quest is included in the current files, but isn't in a release yet.
-1) Quests!
+2) Quests!
 There's a few checks on the map that don't actually give you an in game item, but add a hidden item to the tracker inventory to unlock the next step of a quest.
 Right now this includes Cleofas, Esdras and his Sister, the Miriam crossover event, and Redento (although the last two are in the item tracker).
+3a) Archipelago Auto Tracking: A lot of check names have been changed to reflect the AP location descriptions, and because it requires two name fields to properly auto-check.
+Once location mapping is finished, we'll make another pass to make them all match up.
+Main goal is usability for now.
+3b) Some locations and checks simply can't be auto-tracked, due to their nature or simply not being checks in the game.
+So keep in mind:
+    Confessor Dungeons and Amanecidas rewards are progressive.
+First one you beat gives you first rewards, second gives you second, etc. There's no way to auto track these so you'll have to do them yourself.
+    You'll have to manually check off the Jondo statue and bell checks to open the grievance ascends checks.
+    Same goes with Jibrael's quest start and four checks across the map to open Amanecida fights.
+    You'll have to check off Redento quests manually, as they either give no item or host a redento check to keep you on your way
+    Miriam gate completeion isn't checked in AP, just completion of the quest.
+    No way to automatically check Chalice of Inverted Verses fill status.

 ## To-Do

-Archipelago autotracking for Locations

-Add Mea Culpa shrine purchase checks

 Add more prayers

-Update cherub prayer logic
+Update Cherub prayer logic

+Change all location names to match checks in Archipelago for ease of use